ray-chew/pycsa/docs/source/quick_start.rst

 Quickstart
 ==========
-A quick and dirty guide to using the CSAM codebase
+A quick and dirty guide to using the CSA codebase

 Requirements
 ^^^^^^^^^^^^